Locations:

 Management and Treatment

-• IV nutrition or tube feeding: You won’t be able to swallow food during treatment or recovery.
+4. IV or tube feeding: After emergency treatment, you’ll have supplemental nutrition through a tube in your vein or in your intestine.
+You won’t be able to swallow food during your recovery.

 Advertisement